Saturday, December 28, 2024

 First, property taxes: as the (inflation-induced) dollar value of their homes has increased, so have their property taxes.
 And these Boomers are living on fixed incomes – a retired couple's median income is around $65,000, so property taxes and likely remaining mortgage payments can take a huge chunk of that.

-The second problem is that many are 'aging in place' – two people rattling around using only a fraction of the living space, having to care for the lawn, the maintenance, etc. – simply because there isn't enough accessible housing on the market today.
+The second problem is that many are "aging in place" – two people rattling around using only a fraction of the living space, not able to go upstairs to the bedrooms or go down to the basement, having difficulty even climbing the front steps, not able to care for the lawn, do home maintenance, etc. – simply because there's not enough accessible housing on the market today.

 The cost for a ramp and/or an elevator can be shared among all families who live in a multiple-living-unit building, as well as sharing the cost for land, parking, outside walls, plumbing, roof, and maintenance.
 There should be a combination of one-bedroom, two-bedroom, and three-bedroom living units in order to accomodate singles, young married couples, larger families, and retired people.
 And most of all, they should have a common space for community gatherings including worship.
 Our 12-to-14-living-unit "ARC" (Agape Restoration Community) plans have been designed to meet all these requirements at a very reasonable cost.